Vmlweb/Dingle/README.md

 - The parameter is passed into the function as a string.
 - Perform the necessary validation and throw an Error() should there be any invalidity.
 - Once the data has been validated it must be returned in the correct data type.

+## File Uploads

+When using type.file the following Multer object is returned in the params property:

+- `fieldname` - Field name specified in the form.
+- `originalname` - Name of the file on the user's computer.
+- `name` - Renamed file name.
+- `encoding` - Encoding type of the file.
+- `mimetype` - Mime type of the file.
+- `path` - Location of the uploaded file.
+- `extension` - Extension of the file.
+- `size` - Size of the file in bytes.
+- `truncated` - If the file was truncated due to size limitation.
+- `buffer` - Raw data (is null unless the inMemory option is true).

+It's your job to manipulate, read and clean up when finished.

 ## Additional Options